-Under recent changes to Canadian securities laws, Artis is no longer required to distribute physical copies of the Management Information Circular and our 2015 Annual Report (which includes management's discussion and analysis and consolidated financial statements for the fiscal year ended December 31, 2015), (collectively, the "Meeting Materials") to our investors.
+Under recent changes to Canadian securities laws, Artis is no longer required to distribute physical copies of the Management Information Circular and the 2016 Annual Report (which includes management's discussion and analysis and consolidated financial statements for the fiscal year ended December 31, 2016), (collectively, the "Meeting Materials") to Unitholders.
 Instead, electronic versions of such materials are posted on Artis' website for investors to review - a process known as "notice-and-access".
 The use of this alternative means of delivery will help reduce paper use and also reduce the cost of printing and mailing materials to Unitholders.